machaddr/pythonico/README.md

 ## Installation

 To install Pythonico Programming Text Editor, you can clone the repository from GitHub and install the required dependencies.

+### Compilation (Optional)

 Run the following commands:

 ``` bash
 git clone https://github.com/machaddr/Pythonico.git